Biden and Classified Documents - February 8th, Hour 1

 Am I still vice president?

-Uh that his memory significantly limited both to in interviews with a ghostwriter and with their office.
+I mean, you can't make this up, that his memory is significantly limited both in interviews with a ghostwriter and with their office.

-I mean, is this real I uh what?
+I mean, is this what?

-I guess the greater punishment is telling the truth that Joe Biden is a cognitive complete utter mess.
+I guess the greater punishment is telling the truth that Joe Biden is a cognitive, complete, utter mess, because that's pretty much what they're saying here.

-I I can't even believe what I'm reading here.
+I can't even believe what I'm reading here.

 I really can't.

-If I'm ever caught doing something illegal, I will appear confused, forgetful, and also well meaning, and I'll have my attorney swear I never meant any harm and a pinky promise that we conducted a thorough investigation and search and turned over all the evidence against me.
+And a pinky promise that we conducted a thorough investigation and search and turned over all the evidence against me.

 In his interview with our office, Mr. Biden's memory was worse.

-He did not remember when he was vice president, forgetting on the first day of the interview when his term ended, if if it was twenty thirteen, when did I stop being vice president?
+He did not remember when he was vice president, forgetting on the first day of the interview when his term ended, if it was 2013.

-And forgetting on the second day of the interview, when his first term began, 2009.
+And forgetting on the second day of the interview when his first term began, 2009.

-Now, he didn't remember even within several years when his son Bo died, and his memory appeared hazy when the describing the Afghanistan debate that was once so important to him, among other things, he mistakenly had a real difference of opinion with uh General Earl Eichenberry when in fact it was that general who was an ally of Mr. Biden cited approvingly in a Thanksgiving memo to Barack Obama.
+Among other things, he mistakenly had a real difference of opinion with General Earl Eikenberry when, in fact, it was that general who was an ally of Mr. Biden cited approvingly in a Thanksgiving memo to Barack Obama.

 Because this is insanity.